SuhrEiris/Co-Perform/README.md

  ## Preparation

- Install all packages in packages.R
+ Install all packages in packages.R.
+Download all data files.